 Mumbai has been the city of dreams to many for decades and it is with good reason.
 The city has some enthralling things that many other cities can only hope for.

 Historic buildings, spectacular sea lines, exceptional connectivity and an extravagant recreational scenario are among many.
 It is the commercial capital of the country and is one of the fastest-growing Indian cities.
 Mumbai has something for everyone.

 The cost of living might range from RS 20,000 a month to Rs 60,000 a month.
-The homes in central areas are not anywhere close to affordable for the average job-goer but rents are relatively lower at the suburbs.
+The homes in central areas are not anywhere close to affordable for the average job-goer but rents are relatively lower in the suburbs.

 The city houses reputed educational institutions, popular pubs and restaurants, lavish hotels, celebrity abodes and of course, the Bollywood.
-The most common languages spoken in Mumbai are Marathi, English and Hindi.
+The most common languages spoken in Mumbai are Marathi, English, and Hindi.